nzupp/SLiM-Gym/README.md

 ## Components
 ### SLiM evolutionary model
 SLiM-Gym utilizes Eidos scripts created for running evolutionary simulations with SLiM.
 The SLiM 4 documentation goes into extensive detail regarding the specifics of these tools, but in short SLiM is highly powerful and flexible, able to model most evolutionary scenarios.
 The SLiM-Gym package includes two established SLiM scripts- one tracking a single population experiencing a bottleneck, and another that tracks population growth.
+More complex SLiM models will be added in future updates.

 Both of these models contain SLiM-Gym 'hooks', or additions to the underlying model, that enable SLiM to communicate with the rest of the SLiM-Gym framework.
 For a SLiM script to be compatible with SLiM-Gym, it needs to implement several specific hooks: